How Chronic Pain Occurs

 Chronic pain may actually be tied to an overactive limbic system, seen in anxiety disorders and states of chronic stress.
 The limbic system includes the hippocampus, amygdala, and ventromedial prefrontal cortex and plays an important role in learning and making decisions.
 This circuitry can become disrupted and remodeled in conditions such as posttraumatic stress disorder (PTSD) and chronic pain where the brain holds on to the physical or emotional trauma rather than letting it go and returning to balance.
 As a result, pain persists and becomes chronic.

-The use of cannabis for pain has a long history.
-The Chinese were already using it for that purpose (including rheumatic pain, constipation, women’s reproductive disorders, and malaria) in 2900 B.C.
+The Chinese were already using cannabis medicinally in 2900 B.C.
 While the Chinese primarily used the seeds containing trace amounts of THC, other parts of the plant were used in India beginning around 1000 B.C.
 Flowers from the female plant were made into medicines of varying strengths and used for spasms, pain, and inflammation; even as a hypnotic and tranquilizer.

-Now, modern medicine is looking into cannabis as a pain treatment.
+Now, modern medicine is looking into cannabis as a medicine.
 At this point, most studies of CBD for pain have been done in animals –particularly in mice and rats.
 As of halfway through 2019, there aren’t a lot of human trials out there yet.
-While more human studies are needed, CBD oil has shown promise for a number of types of chronic pain.

-As you can see, the overall evidence suggests that CBD products can be very beneficial for various types of chronic pain — even difficult to treat pain.
-However, keep in mind that recommended dosages can vary widely, depending on the condition, and that tolerance by individuals can be all over the map.
+As you can see, the overall evidence suggests that CBD products can be very beneficial.
+However, keep in mind that effective dosages can vary widely, depending on the condition, and that tolerance by individuals can be all over the map.
 Start on the lower side and keep your doctor in the loop.

-The Federal Food, Drug, and Cosmetic Act requires that we inform you that the efficacy of CBD or CBDV products has not been confirmed by FDA-approved research as a treatment for any medical condition.
+The FDA has not approved CBD or CBDV products as a treatment for any medical condition.
 The information in this document is not intended to diagnose, treat, cure or prevent any disease.